Key Quote

 WOW — MONTAIGNE'S ESSAYISTIC SELF

 Benedick's conclusion echoes Michel de Montaigne's famous declaration: 'I am myself the matter of my book.'
-Montaigne, writing in the 1580s—contemporaneous with Shakespeare—argued that the self is protean (constantly changing shape) and that acknowledging this flux is the beginning of wisdom.
-Benedick's journey from certainty to 'giddy' acceptance mirrors the essayistic tradition of exploring one's own contradictions.
+Montaigne, writing in the 1580s—contemporaneous with Shakespeare—argued that the self is proteanprotean — Constantly changing; versatile and adaptable and that acknowledging this flux is the beginning of wisdom.
+Benedick's journey from certainty to 'giddy' acceptance mirrors the essayisticessayistic — Relating to the essay form of exploratory, personal writing tradition of exploring one's own contradictions.
 Shakespeare, possibly influenced by John Florio's 1603 translation of Montaigne, presents self-knowledge not as reaching a fixed truth but as embracing perpetual change — making this comedy unexpectedly philosophical.

 Key Words